SAP-samples/workzone-content-package-templates/docs/content-package/introduction.md

   "artifact1-name": {
+    "type": "card",                   // the type of the artifact, card|role|space|workpage "src": {                          // source configuration of the content "appId":"ns.businessapp1",      // (Optional) If added, this card will become the visualization of this businessApp.
+If not, an automatic buisiness App will be added to this card
+      "vizId":"ns.businessapp.viz1",  // (Optional) If added, this will be visualization id.
+If not, it will use card_id.viz as the visualization id
-    "type": "card",                   // the type of the artifact, card|role|space|workpage "src": {                          // source configuration of the content "from": "../folder",            // the folder where the sources are located "path": "./"                    // (optional) the path to execute the build within the above folder "build": "command"              // (optional) the build command to be executed e.g. npm i && npm run-script build
+      "from": "../folder",            // the folder where the sources are located "path": "./"                    // (optional) the path to execute the build within the above folder "build": "command"              // (optional) the build command to be executed e.g. npm i && npm run-script build